NYPD judge recommends firing officer in Eric Garner death

 Last month, federal prosecutors announced they would not bring criminal charges against Pantaleo following a five-year civil rights investigation.

-The officer was stripped of his gun and put on desk duty after the death but continued to draw a salary, with his pay peaking at more than $120,000 in 2017, according to city records.
+Sen. Kirsten Gillibrand, D-N.Y., on Friday urged the Justice Department’s Inspector General to review Attorney General William Barr’s role in the decision.

+Presented with opposing recommendations from two Justice Department units, Barr sided with prosecutors in Brooklyn who said there wasn’t sufficient evidence to make a case.

-Garner’s death has dogged de Blasio, a Democrat, since it happened in his first year in office.
+Garner’s death has dogged de Blasio since it happened in his first year in office.

 His initial statements after the death were critical of the officers involved, and he talked publicly about having had to warn his own son, who is black, to be careful during any encounters with police.
 Then, as protests flared, a disturbed man angry about the Garner and Brown cases ambushed and killed two New York City police officers as they sat in their cruiser.